hyyc116/RASIA/section_header_based/README.md

 2. sequence labeling -- CRF based.

 #### Train and test models
-Train two models: svm and crf with following command.
+Train two models: SVM and CRF with following command.

 ###### To SVM: